As part of our Bristol work, we are seeking videos about older people’s experiences of walking or cycling in our city.

 What will the videos be used for?

-The videos will be shared on the website and across the ClairCity project, and with Bristol City Council at an exhibition later in 2018.
+The videos will be shared on the website and across the ClairCity project, and with Bristol City Council.

 How to submit your film: